Wildlander-mod/Support/Docs/ModdingUltSky.md

 #### Dragon Combat Overhaul (DCO)  - https://www.nexusmods.com/skyrim/mods/32597

+What the patch does:
-This patch forwards Dragon Combat Overhaul (DCO) specific flying, acceleration and other DCO effects into a UltSky/Requiem optimized environment.
+- forwards Dragon Combat Overhaul (DCO) specific flying, acceleration and other DCO effects into a UltSky/Requiem optimized environment.
+- DCO changes to Alduin
+- Conflict resolving with Requiem/UltSky stats and perks in favor of vanilla, but DCO for specific traits.

+Why you DON'T want DCO with patch in your load order.
 This will hurt.
 Badly.
 Only the most masochistic player will want this in their load order.

 I heartily recommend to limit the Assault MCM option to only 1 dragon until you are at VERY high levels and are comfortable fighting these dragons.

 For those who are concerned about powercreep in the higher levels....
 Don't worry.
-The Dragons are now.... bad.
-Just the DCO Soulfire curse that you can get from fighting these dragons will make you feel underleveled in a MOST immersive way.
+The Dragons are now.... bad. just the DCO Soulfire curse that you can get from fighting these dragons will make you feel underleveled in a MOST immersive way.

 You have been warned.